-In this section we refer to Non-Regulated Trusts.
+In this section we refer to Non-Regulated Accounts.

-All of the operating benefits and PTT’s service delivery standards ascribed to ATOL and Package travel Trust accounts apply to these non-regulated trusts.
+All of the operating benefits and PTT’s service delivery standards ascribed to ATOL and Package travel Trust accounts apply to these non-regulated escrow accounts.

-PTT operates these Trusts for organisations such as Merchant Acquirers who require that the funds they collect for Merchants are held in a secure environment in accordance with a set of obligations agreed upon by the Merchant Acquirer and its Merchant.
+PTT operates these escrow accounts for organisations such as Merchant Acquirers who require that the funds they collect for Merchants are held in a secure environment in accordance with a set of obligations agreed upon by the Merchant Acquirer and its Merchant.

-Such trust arrangements involve three parties including PTT, the Beneficiary and the Merchant.
-PTT's role is to ensure performance has taken place in accordance with the trust deed before funds are released.
+Such escrow arrangements involve three parties including PTT, the Beneficiary and the Merchant.
+PTT’s role is to ensure performance has taken place in accordance with the escrow agreement before funds are released.

-Other business sectors that use such trusts include providers of concierge services, gift card & vouchers and event management.
+Other business sectors that use such escrow accounts include providers of concierge services, gift card & vouchers and event management.

 An escrow agreement is a contract that defines a financial arrangement between two parties where one party (“Buyer”) deposits funds with PTT in a specified client account.
 The funds are held in “trust” for the second party (“Seller”) for a given transaction or series of transactions between the two parties.
 PTT then holds and regulates payment of the funds or delivery of the asset to the Seller when the contract conditions are met.

 The use of PTT’s services helps ensure the security of transactions by ensuring the funds are kept in a secure escrow account which are only released when all of the terms of an agreement are met as overseen by the escrow company.

 PTT would work with both the Buyer and the Seller to hold the funds under a set of rules and conditions set out in the Escrow agreement which the three parties would sign.
 Escrows are very useful in the case of a transaction where a large amount money is involved in single and multiple transactions and a certain number of obligations need to be fulfilled before a payment is released.